ecodata-technology/entsoc-2024-cloud-workshop/README.md

     - Run `aws s3 cp <S3 URI> .` to download the package to your home directory.
 (Don't forget the `.` at the end of the command - it means "current directory".)
     - Check the download was successful with `ls -al`.

+## Serverless Compute with AWS Lambda Functions

+1. Navigate to the Lambda service.
+2. Select `Create function`.
+3. Give it a name prefixed with `gdd` and suffixed with your initials, e.g, `entsoc-tef`.
+4. Runtime: `Python 3.9`.
+5. Architecture: `x86_64`.
+6. Change default execution role: `Use an existing role` > `entsoc2024-lambda-role`.
+7. Additional Configurations:
+    - Select `Enable VPC`.
+    - VPC: `Default`.
+    - Subnets: Select all 6.
+    - Security Group: `Default`.